rochesso/Social-BookShelf/README.md

 # Social-BookShelf
 Full stack application developed by me for practice purposes and to be part of my portfolio.
-On this project I focused more on the functionality than the design.
+On this project I focused more on React, Redux, TypeScript, OAuth 2.0 and  NodeJS.

 ## Initial Configuration
 ### Server Folder
-As this project uses mongodb database, google books api and google authentication, you will need to configure the following variables in a '.env' file inside de server folder:
+As this project uses mongodb database, google books api and google authentication, you will need to configure the following variables in a '.env' file inside the server folder:

 > Obs.: I will leave the variables with some examples but you need to change with your details.